Count Dracula (1970 film): Plot

-As Mina takes care of Harker, her friend Lucy's health strangely declines.
+As Mina takes care of Harker, Lucy's health strangely declines.
 Dracula has been secretly appearing to her by night and drinking her blood, growing younger as he feeds off his victim.
 Quincey Morris, Lucy's fiancé, joins Drs.
 Seward and Van Helsing in an attempt to save Lucy by giving her blood transfusions.

 One of the patients at the clinic, R. M. Renfield, becomes of considerable interest to the men.
 Renfield is classed as a zoophagus: he eats flies and insects in order to consume their life, believing that each life he consumes increases his own.
 He reacts violently whenever Dracula is nearby.
 He later dies from shock.

 Lucy eventually dies, becomes one of the undead and murders a young child.
 The ordeal is put to an end when Quincey, Seward and Van Helsing ambush Lucy, stake her through the heart and decapitate her.
 Harker, restored to health, joins the group who now are sure that Count Dracula is a vampire.

 Dracula turns his attention to Mina and begins corrupting her as well.
-Van Helsing suddenly suffers a stroke and is confined to a wheelchair.
+Van Helsing suddenly suffers a stroke and begins using a wheelchair.
 Dracula visits him, mocking his attempts to destroy him.
 But Van Helsing regains mobility, gets out of his wheelchair, and is able to walk again.
-Quincey Morris, Jonathan Harker, and John Seward track Dracula to the abandoned abbey, but he has fled to Transylvania with the aid of a traveling Romani band.
+Quincey, Harker and Dr. Seward track Dracula to the abandoned abbey, but he has fled to Transylvania with the aid of a traveling Romani band.

 As Count Dracula's Gypsy servants take him back to his castle, he is trailed by Harker and Quincey.
 After battling the Romani, the two heroes find Dracula's coffin and set it on fire.
 Dracula, unable to escape in full daylight, is consumed by flames.